 What I Pack For My Stampede Outfits

-- Variety of tops; I pick ones that work with multiple skirts.
-Off-the-shoulder styles are my favorite.
-Off-the-shoulder and halterneck styles are my favourite, and usually a mix of plain and floral tops.
+• Variety of tops; I pick ones that work with multiple skirts.
+Off-the-shoulder styles are my favourite.
+Off-the-shoulder and halterneck styles are my favourites, and usually a mix of plain and floral tops.

 Need outfit inspo?
 Check out my full Calgary Stampede outfits guide for ideas on what to wear to fit in.